CSKA Moscow stun understrength Real Madrid at the Bernabeu

 Real Madrid 0 CSKAMoscow 3

-Iceland international Arnor Sigurdsson struck a remarkable third goal for the Russians in the 73rd minute, completing an unlikely second victory for CSKA over Madrid in this Champions League campaign.
+Iceland international Arnor Sigurdsson struck a remarkable third goal for the Russians in the 73rd minute, completing an unlikely second victory for CSKA over Madrid in this Champions League campaign and provoking loud boos and whistles from the unhappy home supporters.

-They also won 1-0 in the Russian capital in October when Julen Lopetegui was in charge of the Spaniards.
+CSKA also won 1-0 in the Russian capital in October when Julen Lopetegui was in charge of the Spaniards, a result which sparked the beginning of the end for the Spanish coach’s brief spell in charge of Real.

 Real, who were already guaranteed top spot, remained on 12 points while Roma, who had clinched second place in the group, ended on nine.